 …And He lives in you, in full, if you believe in Jesus as your Savior.
 So you have this same ability on the inside, which will sprout up and out…on the outside…the more you allow Christ to live through you each day.
 As you get to know Him more and more through His Word and Spirit, your mind will become renewed, and then you will exude love easily and organically.

 So today, my friends, do this–and please do it authentically and genuinely: Love.
 Choose to love.
-Make a decision, right now, to love God, love others, and love yourself.
+Make a decision right now to love others as Christ has loved you.
 After all, Jesus loved you so much, He made a way for you to become spiritually perfect in our Heavenly Father’s eyes–at the Cross.
 Place your faith in His blood which was shed for your sins–yours–and enjoy that love!
 And after that, begin to give this love away to everyone, absolutely everyone!
 Not just to those who love you, but even to those who don’t!
 Do this, and you’ll be just like Jesus!
 Who is confident, hopeful, and always loving!

 A prayer for you: Heavenly Father, today I want to thank you for your everlasting love for me.
 Through Christ, you made a way for me to be spotless, and I’m forever grateful.
 Thank you for teaching me how to love others, like you love me.
 Help me to do this in even greater ways.
 Right now, I lift up all who are reading this, directly to you.
 For those who don’t understand your love, please teach them.
 Begin to send new people into their lives who will help them with this.
 Begin to teach them that love is not just a feeling, but something we practice all day long.
 Teach them Jesus’ type of love, which is unconditional; but also, because we are so valuable to you, teach us how to refuse to allow others to abuse us.
 Teach us how to set healthy boundaries, and enforce those boundaries with love–like you do for us.
 I ask that you instill a brand new life of love, in each and every person who wants it today!
 In Christ’s loving name, amen!